-ALT The picture shows a family playing in the water.
+ALT The picture shows Nell with a toy train.

 Refer to the student's usual expressive mode of communication to prompt the student to begin.
 For example, if the student uses the computer or an AAC device to express a response, SAY: Use the computer/your device [or other wording familiar to the student].